How did it all start?

 Canaan was officially opened on November 3rd 1979, by the entertainer, Roy Castle.
 Needless to say, he drew a large crowd, which meant we got off to a good start.

-A charitable trust was formed with the broader aim of promoting the Christian faith.
+A charitable trust (now a charitable company limited by guarantee) was formed with the broader aim of promoting the Christian faith.
 It soon became clear that the bookshop was to be the focus for outreach in the area.